 As you can see in these earrings, the screen-printed image, in silver or white, is layered over a colored sheet of polymer clay.
 These sheets are then made into earrings or other little opulent ornaments.

 Screen-printing with silkscreen is normally done with paint, but we have more possibilities when using polymer clay.
 You can also use powders such as pastels or mica powders.
 You can even layer multiple patterns over the same sheet of polymer clay with paint or powders.
 There are a lot of possibilities for creating interesting patterns on polymer clay using silkscreens.
-If you’re new to using silkscreen with polymer clay, you will enjoy reading my All About Silkscreens eBook.

 Make Your Own Silkscreens

 You can buy silkscreens with pre-made patterns on them from many sellers.
 You can read more about them here.
 Those designs are great when you’re in a hurry or if you’re not yet confident making your own silkscreen designs.
 But many artists aren’t comfortable with using another artist’s designs on their work.
 So the solution is to make your own silkscreens using your own designs.

 When I took fine art classes many years ago, we used specialized stencil materials that had to be cut with an X-acto knife.
 I think graphic artists can still use that sort of thing.
 But technology is much simpler nowadays and you can take advantage of your home printer and photosensitive screen emulsion film.

 It’s very simple to make your own silkscreens.
 Here are the basic steps:

 - Print your image onto a printable transparency sheet.

 - Lay your printed transparency onto photosensitive screen emulsion film.